What is the Coppa Italia?

 Similarly, the winners of the Serie A title each season wear a tri-color scudetto for the entire next season.

-Wearers of the Cockade during the 2022-23 season?
-Inter, after beating Juventus in the 2022 Final.
+Wearers of the Cockade during the 2023-24 season?
+Inter, after beating Fiorentina in the 2023 Final.

 Supercoppa Italiana

 The Supercoppa Italiana or Italian Super Cup is the equivalent of the Community Shield in English football.
-It is one match between the winners of Serie A and the Coppa Italia.
+It was historically one match between the winners of Serie A and the Coppa Italia, however, it has been changed starting in 2024 to now be a 4 team tournament also including the Serie A and Coppa Italia runners-up.
 Historically taking place in the summer just before the start of the Serie A season, in recent years it has been scheduled during the winter.

 Post Comments